YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The `ocanren_term` parser (or entry)  is responsible for, for example, converting the expression `S (S O)` into `s (s (o ()))`
---- an application of constructors is converted into the application of injection functions, so that values at the ground level become corresponding values at the injected level:
+--- an application of constructors is converted into the application of injection functions, so that a value at the ground level becomes the  corresponding value at the injected level:
 ```ocaml
 ocanren_term: [[ t=ocanren_term' -> fix_term t ]];
 ```